NaturalSelectionLabs/Unidata/docs/guide/notes/Crossbell-Note.md

 -   Use Ethereum address as the `identity` and `'Ethereum'` as the `platform` to get notes from all profiles belonging to this address.
 -   Use Crossbell handle as the `identity` and `'Crossbell'` as the `platform` to get notes from a specific profile.
 -   Use `filter.url` to get notes linking to the url.
+-   Use `filter.url` to get notes with a certain id.

 ### Set